Health Encyclopedia

 An event monitor uses small sticky pads (electrodes) stuck to your chest.
 These connect by wires to the monitor device.
 The device records the same kind of information as an electrocardiogram (ECG).
 But it does it for longer periods of time, usually at least 1 minute at a time.

-There are two main types of event monitors: symptom event monitors and memory looping monitors.
+There are 2 main types of event monitors: symptom event monitors and memory looping monitors.
 When you activate a symptom event monitor, it records the information from the heart’s electrical signal for a few minutes.
 A memory looping monitor does the same thing.
 But it also records the information from a few minutes before the device was activated.
 This is so data from before, during, and after the symptom will be captured.
 Most of these devices can send the information right to your healthcare provider.
 For others, data must be downloaded.

 Some event monitors don't use wires.
 Instead, the monitor is placed directly on the skin to record heart activity.